Table of Contents

 3. Let the Fun Begin

 It’s time to install some virtual reality software on your phone!
 Google Cardboard users need to download the app for Android or iOS, while the Gear VR will automatically install the Oculus app when you connect your phone for the first time.
-When it comes to content, YouTube has built a strong library of 360-VR videos which is worth checking out.
+When it comes to content, YouTube has built a strong library of 360-VR videos, which is worth checking out.
 One example is the night roller coaster below.
 Vrse and Fulldive VR are two dedicated content apps also worth looking into.
-Check out our list of free VR apps which are compatibale with the Google Cardbord.
+Check out our list of free VR apps that are compatible with the Google Cardboard.

 Finally, Trinus VR has an interesting take on mobile Virtual Reality.
 Trinus uses the display and sensors of your own phone to transform it into a portal to your PC games.
 You can basically stream your usual PC games to a cardboard-style headset and convert them into VR-ready experiences.